-Tesla founder Elon Musk he offered himself to create respirators during the coronavirus crisis.
-"We will make fans if there is a shortage," said the 48-year-old pioneer of the technology.
+Tesla founder Elon Musk he offered himself to create ventilators during the coronavirus crisis.
+“We will make ventilators in case of shortage,” said the 48-year-old technology pioneer.

-The tweet with which Elon Musk announced his availability in the fight against the coronavirus had more than 10.000 likes in a few hours.
-He also quickly received a wave of enthusiastic praise (and some criticism for saying "if there's a shortage").
+The tweet with which Elon Musk announced his availability in the fight against coronavirus had more than 10.000 likes in a few hours.
+He also quickly received an outpouring of enthusiastic praise (and some criticism for saying “if there's a shortage”).

-"Leave now!"
-Bruce Bluestein urged him.
-"We have a shortage and frontline health workers are desperate."
+“Leave now!”
+Bruce Bluestein urged.
+“We have a shortage and frontline health workers are desperate.”

 “You have a chance to be a hero and save many lives.
 You have the power, the money and the organization.
 Just do it!"